 Adam Segal Session Overview

-Adam Segal is the Ira A. Lipman Chair in Emerging Technologies and National Security and Director of the Digital and Cyberspace Policy Program at the Council on Foreign Relations (CFR).
-An expert on security issues, technology development, and Chinese domestic and foreign policy, Segal was the project director for the CFR-sponsored Independent Task Force report, Confronting Reality in Cyberspace: Foreign Policy for a Fragmented Internet.
-His book The Hacked World Order: How Nations Fight, Trade, Maneuver, and Manipulate in the Digital Age (Public Affairs, 2016) describes the increasingly contentious geopolitics of cyberspace.
-His work has appeared in the Financial TimesThe EconomistForeign PolicyThe Wall Street Journal, and Foreign Affairs, among others.
-He currently writes for the blog, “Net Politics.”
-Before going to CFR, Segal was an arms control analyst for the China Project at the Union of Concerned Scientists.
-There, he wrote about missile defense, nuclear weapons, and Asian security issues.
+Adam Segal is a senior advisor in the Bureau of Cyberspace and Digital Policy at the Department of State.
+Before coming to State, he was the Ira.
+A Lipman Chair in Emerging Technology and National Security, and director of the digital and cyberspace policy program at the Council on Foreign Relations.
+An expert on security issues, technology development, and Chinese domestic and foreign policy, Segal was the project director for the CFR-sponsored Independent Task Force reports Confronting Reality in Cyberspace, Innovation and National Security, Defending an Open, Global, Secure, and Resilient Internet, and Chinese Military Power.
+His last book The Hacked World Order: How Nations Fight, Trade, Maneuver, and Manipulate in the Digital Age (Public Affairs, 2016) describes the increasingly contentious geopolitics of cyberspace.
+Segal has a BA and PhD in government from Cornell University, and an MA in international relations from the Fletcher School of Law and Diplomacy, Tufts University.
 He has been a visiting scholar at the Hoover Institution at Stanford University, the Massachusetts Institute of Technology's Center for International Studies, the Shanghai Academy of Social Sciences, and Tsinghua University in Beijing.
 He has taught at Vassar College and Columbia University.
-Segal is the author of Advantage: How American Innovation Can Overcome the Asian Challenge (W.W.
-Norton, 2011) and Digital Dragon: High-Technology Enterprises in China (Cornell University Press, 2003), as well as several articles and book chapters on Chinese technology policy.

 LEARN ABOUT SEMINAR XXI